hyperledger-archives/sawtooth-pbft/docs/source/glossary.rst

   Consensus seal
     Proof that a block underwent consensus.

-  Block publishing delay
-    How many milliseconds to wait before trying to publish a block.

   Member node
     Sawtooth node that participates in PBFT consensus.
 Membership is controlled by the on-chain setting ``sawtooth.consensus.pbft.members``.